Mghrabi/udacity_deployment_process/ahmed.md

 -understand what's left

 understanding the problem:
--uploading the zip file manually works (which means the problem is not in the app itself but in the way you upload it)
+-uploading the zip file manually works (which means the problem is not in the app itself but in the way you upload it) -you don't need to specify the env variables using .sh command, you can do it manually